CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/25-monitor.md

-# Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account
+# Lab 11: Use Azure Monitor to analyze an Azure Cosmos DB for NoSQL account

+## Estimated Timing: 30 minutes

-## Lab scenario
+## Lab Scenario

 Azure Monitor is a full-stack monitoring service in Azure that provides a complete set of features to monitor Azure resources.
 Azure Cosmos DB creates monitoring data using Azure Monitor.
 Azure Monitor captures Cosmos DB's metrics and telemetry data.

 In this lab, you'll run a simulated workload against Azure Cosmos DB containers and analyze how that workload affects the Azure Cosmos DB account.

-## Lab objectives
+## Lab Objectives

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.